Knowledge Center Monthly Newsletter - June 2025

 Use SQL injection and XSS attack rule statements

-To protect your applications against SQL injection and XSS attacks, use the built-in attack rule statements for SQL injection and XSS.
-Attacks can be performed on different parts of the HTTP request, such as the HTTP header, query string, or URI.
+To protect your applications against SQL injection and XSS attacks, use built-in attack rule statements for SQL injection and XSS.
+Attacks can occur on different parts of the HTTP request, such as the HTTP header, query string, or URI.
 Configure your AWS WAF rules to inspect different parts of the HTTP request against the attack rule statements.

 Note: Legitimate requests to your environment might launch the attack rule statements.
 For more information, see How can I detect false positives caused by AWS Managed Rules?